michaelruocco/idv-context/README.md

 ## Todo

+*   DefaultCreateContextRequest to service context request, add class to convert ServiceCreateContextRequest to a SequencesRequest which will take ServiceCreateContextRequest generate an id and add it to pass into sequences builder
 *   Add async sim swap functionality (don't wait for completion / write results from supplier / return is complete from future on async sim swap eligibility)
+*   Add time to live onto context dynamo repository
 *   Tidy up cloud formation templates and try out creating API gateway
 *   Json error handling for context errors (context policy not found, context not found)
 *   Add registering context expiry job -> via publishing context created event